In our study of Mark chapter eight, we will see that Jesus is the bread that gives us life and sustains our lives.

 The conversation continues as Jesus reminds them of the fact that He had fed all of those people when it did not seem possible.
 Their part in the feeding of the people had simply been to deliver what the Lord had provided.
 All the people had to do was to accept the food as a gift from God.
 He had been sufficient for the physical needs and He is sufficient for their spiritual need of salvation.
 This is a picture of how we are to share our faith with the world.
 As disciples, we are to simply take the gift that God has provided and present it to those that do not know Him.
 Then, they can simply accept the gift or refuse it.

-They came to Bethsaida, and some people brought a blind man and begged Jesus to touch him.
-He took the blind man by the hand and led him outside the village.
-When he had spit on the man's eyes and put his hands on him, Jesus asked, 'Do you see anything?'
+They came to Beit-Tzaidah.
+Some people brought him a blind man and begged Yeshua to touch him.
+Taking the blind man's hand, he led him outside the town.
+He spit in his eyes, put his hands on him and asked him, "Do you see anything?"

 Once again, they came to Bethsaida known as the house of fish and the hometown of some of the disciples.
 Again, a blind man was brought to Jesus to be healed but we notice that he took the man out of the town before He healed him.
 The town had become like Nazareth in the fact that they had seen the miracles of Jesus but rejected Him.
 This time Jesus spit on the man's eyes which speaks of the words of God.
 The town was a religious town and had knowledge of the things of God but still could not see Jesus as the promised Messiah.
 The same type of thing is happening today in the local "churches".
 Many have a religious tradition but no room for the work of the Lord.
 Very little happens there like a tree that does not produce any fruit.
 But, Jesus is taking many of His people by the hand and leading them outside of these "churches" where there is room for Him to work.

-He looked up and said, 'I see people; they look like trees walking around.'
-Once more Jesus put his hands on the man's eyes.
-Then his eyes were opened, his sight was restored, and he saw everything clearly.
-Jesus sent him home saying, 'Don't go into the village.'
+He looked up and said, "I see people, but they look like walking trees."
+Then he put his hands on the blind man's eyes again.
+He peered intently, and his eyesight was restored, so that he could see everything distinctly.
+Yeshua sent him home with the words, "Don't go into town."

 When the man first opened his eyes, he could not clearly see so Jesus put His hands on him again.
 Why did He have to do so twice?
 This was a picture of the fact that even the people of that religious town could be saved if they would only yield to the touch of Jesus.
 Why did Jesus tell the man not to go back into the town?
 They had already seen the miracles that Jesus performed and still did not believe.

-Jesus and his disciples went on to the villages around Caesarea Philippi.
-On the way he asked them, 'Who do people say I am?'
-They replied, 'Some say John the Baptist; others say Elijah; and still others, one of the prophets.'
-'But what about you?' he asked.
-'Who do you say I am?'
-Peter answered, 'You are the Christ.'
-Jesus warned them not to tell anyone about him.
+Yeshua and his talmidim went on to the towns of Caesarea Philippi.
+On the way, he asked his talmidim, "Who are people saying I am?"
+"Some say you are Yochanan the Immerser," they told him, "others say Eliyahu, and still others, one of the prophets."
+"But you," he asked, "who do you say I am?"
+Kefa answered, "You are the Mashiach."
+Then Yeshua warned them not to tell anyone about him.

 Here, we see the fundamental question that divides the world today.
 Who was/is Jesus?
 There are those who say He was a great man like John the Baptist.
 There are those (Muslims) that say He was a prophet.
 Then, there are Christians (like Peter) who acknowledge Him as the Son of God and Savior of the world.
 Why did Jesus tell them to keep it to themselves?
 It was not the proper time for it to be revealed and it was not the manner in which God was going to reveal it.
 Talk is cheap and so God was going to reveal Jesus as the Christ when He died on the cross and rose again.

-He then began to teach them that the Son of Man must suffer many things and be rejected by the elders, chief priests, and teachers of the law, and that he must be killed and after three days rise again.
+He began teaching them that the Son of Man had to endure much suffering and be rejected by the elders, the head cohanim and the Torah-teachers; and that he had to be put to death; but that after three days, he had to rise again.

 Now that they knew who He was, Jesus began to teach them about the things that were to come.
 He explained that the religious system would reject Him even to the point of killing Him but that He would rise again in victory.
 It is the same today, in that, man has tried to make the church a religious system and in the process have rejected the teaching of Jesus.
 The old laws have been brought back into the church and new ones have been added with every denomination.